 From Neighbourhood to Cyberhood

-Cybercrime now feels like more of a threat than physical crime for a rising number of households across England and Wales, with more people either falling victim personally or knowing someone who has been a victim of online theft, according to research carried out in conjunction with Avast, a cybersecurity leader in the UK, we found that those who believe cybercrime is less of a threat than physical crime are firmly in the minority (15%).
-Read the full reports below:
+Cybercrime now feels like more of a threat than physical crime for a rising number of households across England and Wales, with more people either falling victim personally or knowing someone who has been a victim of online theft.
+According to research carried out in conjunction with Avast, a leading cybersecurity company in the UK, we found that those who believe cybercrime is less of a threat than physical crime are firmly in the minority (14%).
+Find out more about our research

 Download our toolkits: